Google E-E-A-T is the recent update to the quality rater guidelines.

 As times change, also facts become outdated.

 And outdated content can negatively impact your rankings.
-So, it’s important to regularly update it with fresh new information.
+Then, it’s important to regularly update it with fresh new information.

 You can also add new content to existing pages that covers more up-to-date topics and provides additional value to readers.